bootchk/sleepSyncAgent/README.md

 Digi Corporation's Digimesh has sleep synchronization

 "Reachback firefly algorithm".
 But in firefly algorithms, all units xmit sync.
-Here, we elect a master.
+Here, we decide a master.
+Here, more than one unit (even slaves) may xmit sync, but in the ideal state, only one master does.

 "time triggered communication".
 Units are synced and communicate on a schedule of slots.